What is Companioned Prayer?

 Do the CPCF and Companioned Prayer offer a new theology?

 No. Companioned Prayer simply offers the awareness of the personal presence of Christ and the gift of his gentle grace.
 When practiced over time, this gift naturally deepens our personal appreciation of our Christian faith and worship.
+Although the prayer form is relatively new, the experience is as old as Christianity.

 What does the Catholic Church say about Companioned Prayer?